 The Field of Electrical, Electronics, and Information Engineering aims to nurture creative research and development capabilities with highly developed international sensibilities, offering research and educational instruction in four areas: Electrical Power, Energy and Control Systems Engineering; Electronic Materials, Devices and Quantum Device Engineering; Advanced Ultrasonic and Electromagnetic Engineering; and Communication and Information Engineering.
 It also emphasizes individual research and participation in domestic and international academic conferences.

 The Field of Applied Chemistry aims to nurture professionals capable of engaging in creative research and development in various aspects of applied chemistry, offering research and education instruction in six areas: Molecular Property Engineering, Energy Conversion Chemistry, Functional Polymeric Materials, Biomolecular Engineering, Inorganic Materials and Analytical Chemistry, and Resource Materials Chemistry.

 The Field of Information Systems Creation aims to nurture the ability to find, analyze, solve and evaluate problems from a systems approach in the 3 areas of Mathematical Information Systems Engineering, Information Systems Engineering and Management Systems Engineering.

-This course aims to train specialists capable of solving problems and making proposals from a management perspective and systems approach.
-Research and education focuses on the following four interdisciplinary research fields that are based on industrial engineering and management: Manufacturing Systems Engineering, Mathematical Data Systems Engineering, Information Systems Engineering, and Management and Administrative Systems Engineering.
+The Field of Industrial Engineering and Management aims to train specialists capable of solving problems from management perspectives and systems approaches.
+It provides research and education instruction in four interdisciplinary research fields centered on industrial engineering and management: Manufacturing Systems Engineering, Mathematical Data Systems Engineering, Information Systems Engineering, and Management and Administrative Systems Engineering.